-“Just one,” Wee-Bear told him, “it’s all we’ve got.”
+“Just one,” Wee-Bear told him.
+“It’s all we’ve got.”

-We concluded with a piece written by Torque, thankfully not the one he had developed in rehearsal about the Native American who attempts to maintain his dignity while getting hit in the face with a number of cream pies, but instead a straight-forward, didactic piece arguing the offensive nature of the Cleveland Indian’s mascot.
+We concluded with a piece written by Torque, thankfully not the one he had developed in rehearsal about the Native American who attempts to maintain his dignity while getting hit in the face with a number of cream pies, but instead a straight-forward, didactic piece arguing the offensive nature of the Cleveland baseball team's mascot.

-Suddenly Torque dumped the script and hollered out, “DUMP CHIEF WAHOO!” with his fist in the air.
+Suddenly, Torque dumped the script and hollered out, “DUMP CHIEF WAHOO!” with his fist in the air.
 This was greeted by enormous hoots and the strongest applause we'd received.
 We retreated in triumph.
 Levin took the stage.

 “Guerrilla Theater Company, folks!” he said, “When does your show open?” he called to us as we picked up our jackets to go.